-Place one finger on the touch screen, and then drag it across the touch screen in a left or right motion.
+To scroll, place fingers on the touch screen, and then drag it across the touch screen in a left or right motion.

 NOTE: Scrolling speed is controlled by finger speed.

 One-finger swipe (touch screen only)

 Swiping up with one finger will hide or show your shelf.
 The shelf contains a list of popular shortcuts to apps so that you can find them easily.